JohanLassen/ink/README.md

 the value on the y-value on the plot would be given by a multiplied by x.

-### 4.4.2 assessment of all predictions - filled by
+### 4.3.2 assessment of all predictions - filled by predicted value

 <details style="display:inline">
 <summary>